 Previous research has shown substantial gender gaps in access to technology in agriculture (Owusu et al., 2018; Quisumbing and Pandolfelli, 2010).
-Consistent with the literature, we observe a persistent but time-varying gap in engagement rates for female farmers (0.29)

-relative to male farmers (0.32), as shown in Panel (a) in Figure 2.
+Consistent with the literature, we observe a persistent but time-varying gap in engagement rates for female farmers (0.29) relative to male farmers (0.32), as shown in Panel (a) in Figure 2.
 The graph also suggests that the high pickup times often overlap for male and female farmers.
 The overlap hours have an important implication for policy design, as simply maximizing overall pickup rates (equal weighting) could result in giving the most valuable time slots to men; alternatively, placing a higher weight on reaching women could preserve some of the higher-value slots for women.
 This could help reduce the gender gap in engagement with the service.

 We further explore the heterogeneity in farmers' engagement by their access to information and wealth levels.
 Our first result is that the average pickup rate among smartphone users is 4.1 percentage points lower than among non-smartphone users.
-Figure A2 shows this comparison of engagement by smartphone ownership.
+Figure A3 shows this comparison of engagement by smartphone ownership.

 We then examine the variation in pickup rates by the distribution of land size, which serves as a proxy for wealth.
 We divide the sample of farmers into deciles based on their land size.
-Panel (b) in Figure A2 shows that farmers at the high end of the land size distribution have lower engagement than the farmers with smaller land sizes.
+Panel (b) in Figure A3 shows that farmers at the high end of the land size distribution have lower engagement than the farmers with smaller land sizes.
 These figures together suggest that non-smartphone users and poor farmers are more engaged with the service, consistent with the hypothesis that they have limited outside options to access farming-related information.

 We additionally discuss some crucial features of the farmers based on their historical engagement behavior.
 We have data on farmers' historical engagement with the agricultural advisory service from the initiation of the service (July 2018) till right before our experiment (September 2021).
 We also use historical engagement data to estimate targeted policies.
-Figure A3 shows the distribution of pickup across the 91 call times in the historical data.
+Figure A4 shows the distribution of pickup across the 91 call times in the historical data.

 The farmers in the experiment sample registered with the agricultural advisory service at different points in time.
-Panel (a) in Figure A4 shows the distribution of the length of the total time with the service.
+Panel (a) in Figure A5 shows the distribution of the length of the total time with the service.
 The mean farmer duration with the service is 516 days.
 Panel (b) shows the variation in the month when they started receiving calls from the extension service.
-High enrollments are observed for the months of April, September, and a.
-Variation in Pickup by Gender for 91 Treatment Arms b.
-Top 10 Buckets for Females c.
-Top 10 Buckets for Males
+High enrollments are observed for the months of April, September, and December.
+Since the experiment was conducted in the months of October and November 2021, it is possible that farmers who signed up with the service at different points in time value the information sent out during the months of the experiment differently.
+Finally, we show the variation in engagement during the weeks of the experiment by their duration with the service.
+Figure A5 suggests the possibility of information fatigue directly related to the time the farmers have been associated with the service.
+We define a new farmer dummy, which takes a value of 1 if the farmer spent less than the mean duration with the service and 0 otherwise.
+The engagement of new farmers is consistently higher than the engagement of the old farmers (Panel (c) in Figure A5).